xmatters/xm-labs-sematext-integration/README.md

     <img src="/media/access_flow.png">
 </kbd>

-3. On the Flow Canvas, Double Click on the **Inbound Sematext Trigger** step.
+3. On the Flow Canvas, Double Click on the step named **Sematext Flow Trigger**.
+This is the inbound http trigger for the Flow.

 <kbd>
     <img src="/media/trigger_step.png">